Indoor Pineapple Plant Care (Ananas Comosus)

 The pineapple plant flowers annually.
-The pineapple plant will flower at the top of the plant.
-This is the fruit of the pineapple plant.
+They will flower at the top of the plant.
+This is the fruit.
 The fruit is ready to be harvested once it turns yellow.
 Along with the fruit, the plant will drop a cluster of pineapples seeds.
 The fruit needs to be harvested when the pineapple plant is five years old.
 This needs to be done carefully so that you don’t damage the plant.

 Common Pests and Diseases of Pineapple Plant